Employer Of Record in Canada

 Through our PEO and EOR services, you can hire qualified talent in your industry without the trouble of opening your own legal entity.

-In just a few days, you can easily and safely build a presence in Canada, being sure that your staff will be hired in compliance with labor and tax regulations
+In just a few days, you can quickly and safely build a presence in Canada, ensuring your staff will be hired in compliance with labor and tax regulations.

 Currency: